 If a worker’s employer refuses to pay their correct wages, the worker can file a claim in the “Small Claims” jurisdiction of the Federal Circuit and Family Court of Australia.

-But an extremely small number of workers take this step: in 2022-23, only 137 attempted to recover their wages this way across the country.
+An extremely small number of workers take this step: in 2022-23, only 137 attempted to recover their wages this way across the country.
 This is a tiny fraction of the estimated 0.5 to 1.5 million workers being paid below minimum wage – not to mention thousands of others who are not paid what has been agreed.

 The small claims jurisdiction was introduced to make recovery of wages in court more accessible, ‘efficient’ and ‘expeditious’ by the court, and ‘not subject to onerous procedural requirements’.